List of Diary of a Wimpy Kid characters: Grandpa Jefferson

+Greg's peers

 Fregley

-Fregley is Greg's acquaintance and neighbor noted for his many odd or disgusting eccentricities.
-He has been known to perplex others with his behavior and does not have any known friends.
+Fregley (known as Fregly in the Funbrain version) is Greg's acquaintance and neighbor noted for his many odd or disgusting eccentricities.
+He has been known to perplex others with his behavior (for example, exclaiming "Juice!
+Juice!" when he needs to use the bathroom) and does not have any known friends.
 Greg has been forced to hang around with Fregley on several occasions, to his chagrin or aggravation.
 It has been mentioned that Fregley is prohibited from eating sugar by his parents, and the consumption of it in large quantities will send him into hysterical, uncontrollable frenzies.
-This occurs in the first book, when he eats Greg's jelly beans.
+This occurs in the first book when he eats Greg's jelly beans, as well as in The Last Straw when he eats cake frosting and ruins Greg's chances of making a good impression on Holly Hills.

 After Greg inadvertently causes the Snella family to move away due to a foul smell which (unknown to the Snellas) was caused by Greg dumping deviled eggs into a plastic plant, he decides that he should find a way of sneaking deviled eggs into Fregley's house.

-In Hard Luck, Fregley is shown to have the talent of chewing gum and other foods with his bellybutton.
-This earned him the respect of many other kids, and allowed him to win the "Most Popular" class favorite category in the yearbook, where he shows he can also blow a bubble.
+In Hard Luck, Fregley has the talent of chewing gum and other foods with his belly button.
+This earned him the respect of many other kids and allowed him to win the "Most Popular" class favorite category in the yearbook, where he shows he can also blow a bubble.

 In The Meltdown, Fregley asks to find Greg's "tickle spot," and later builds himself inside a snowman.
 In Wrecking Ball, he is seen eating lawn fertilizer.

-In the film series, Fregley is portrayed by Grayson Russell in the first three installments, and by Christian Convery in the 2021 animated film.
+In the film series, Fregley is portrayed by Grayson Russell in the first three installments, and by Christian Convery in the animated films.